Home > Resources > FAQs & GUIDES

 Can I cancel or override an Enduring Guardianship once it’s been granted?

 You may cancel or override the Enduring Guardianship at any point while you retain legal capacity.
-You will need to complete an official Revocation of Appointment form which must be witnessed, and advise the Enduring Guardian in writing of the revocation.
+Revocation must be completed in accordance with the prescribed form requirements and you must notify the Enduring Guardian of the revocation.

 Do I need an Enduring Guardianship if I have a Power of Attorney?